-It is likely that you’re contemplating repainting the exterior woodwork because the existing coatings are starting to fail or the wood itself is in a state of decay.
-Failure of finishes to exterior wood and damage to woodwork is usually caused by one or a combination of the following:
+It is likely that you’re contemplating repainting the exterior woodwork because the existing paint is starting to fail, or the wood itself is in a state of dry or wet rot.
+Often failure of paint to exterior wood, and damage to woodwork can be caused by one or a combination of the following:

-If the moisture content in wood remains over 22% for a prolonged period of time then micro-organisms such as fungal spores can germinate and lead to wet rot.
-It is essential that any new timber is treated with a suitable preservative.
+If the moisture content in wood remains over 22% for a prolonged period of time, then micro-organisms such as fungal spores can germinate and lead to wet rot.
+It is essential that any new timber is treated with a suitable wood preservative.

 Existing paintwork in reasonable condition can be simply rubbed down with a good quality abrasive.
 Any paintwork which is loose or in bad condition will need to be removed by either scraping or with a heat gun back to a firm edge.
 It isn’t necessary to remove paint which is in good condition.

 Wood which has been weather damaged (usually grey in appearance) will need to be sanded back to a new surface if possible.
 Treat any bare wood with a suitable preservative and allow to dry before priming.

 If you need to make good any damaged woodwork always use a two-pack epoxy based filler for medium to large areas.
 Mix small amounts of filler and build up in two or 3 layers rather than trying to do the job with one lot.
 Only use ready-mixed fillers for very small areas or for surface imperfections.

 Exterior paints are categorised as solvent-oil-based based) or water-borne (water-based or ‘quick drying’).
 Oil-based systems are generally based on a separate primer/undercoat and finish while water-based systems tend to be a coat-on-coat or ‘all in one solution’.